josephschmitt/alexa-libby/README.md

 Make sure your Role has access to create lambda functions.
 Unless you're an AWS IAM wizard, choosing the `AWSLambdaFullAccess` should work.

 Finally, run `npm run deploy` and if you set everything up correctly, it should finish successfully and you'll now have a function on lambda called `alexa-libby`.
+If this is the first time you've created] this function, you'll also have to make sure to go to the lambda console, edit your function, click on "Triggers", and set "Alexa Skills Kit" as your trigger.
+If you're just updating an existing function, then you're fine.
 Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on deploying from the command line.